ameysonawane26/customer_satisfaction_prediction/README.md

 This is a Streamlit based webapp which will take a review from user.
 By using machine learning model it will predict if the user is satisfied , unsatisfied or nuetral about it.

 ### Classification Edition
-In this app I am using Multinomial naive bayes to predict the output.
+In this app I am using Multinomial naive bayes classifier to predict the output.